theiiienrique/theiiienrique.github.io/docs/wordpress.md

 Use the following naming conventions when editing the **Title** field:

-- For image, audio, and PDF files, use `title-lastname`.
+- For image, audio, and PDF files, use the `title-lastname` naming convention.

 :::info NAMING CONVENTION
 If the artwork includes a series of images, add a number to the end of the title.
 For example, `fractured-goodrum-1`, `fractured-goodrum-2`, `fractured-goodrum-n`.
 :::

-- For issue covers, use `semester-year-cover`.
+- For issue covers, use the `semester-year-cover` naming convention.

 </Step>